 28.2 x 37.8 cm

 Hughes's solo and group exhibitions of watercolours, oils, and acrylics have been shown at the Salon des Vendanges at Cognac, France; the Canadian Cultural Centre at Paris; and at many galleries across Canada.
-In 1997, she held a solo exhibition of her work, Biding Time, at the Resource Center for the Arts in St. John's.
+In 1997, she held a solo exhibition of her work, Biding Time, at the Resource Centre for the Arts in St. John's.
 More recent exhibitions include Infrared: An Urban Landscape (2008) and New Paintings (2012), both at the Red Ochre Gallery in St. John's.

 In addition to being part of The Rooms Provincial Art Gallery's Permanent Collection, her work is represented in private and public collections, including the University of Moncton and the Beaverbrook Art Gallery in New Brunswick; Husky Marine Services at Halifax, Nova Scotia; Grenfell Campus in Corner Brook; and the government of Newfoundland and Labrador.